Table of contents

 The Palaszczuk Government response had been slow and ad hoc.
 New laws made it harder to commit corrupt practices.
 Other laws made improper dealings ‘corrupt conduct’ in the legal sense.

 I was happy when the Palaszczuk Government finally put legislation before the house proposing reforms to the CCC.
-However, at the second reading, I moved the amendments to make it stronger, including making hearings public and including a more extensive list as to what constituted ‘corrupt conduct’ (such as existed in New South Wales).
+However, at the second reading, I moved the amendments to make it stronger, including making hearings public and including a more extensive list as to what constituted ‘corrupt conduct’ (as existed in New South Wales).
 I again invoked Dr. Prenzler when I addressed Parliament as follows:

 Mr PYNE (Cairns) (6.44 pm): I was going to rise, as best I can, to speak about Small Business Week, but my heart is heavy.
 My heart is heavy reflecting on the state of local government in this fine state of Queensland.